Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 ## 4.7 Additional Phases
 The Diverge-Converge model is flexible and can be adjusted to suit the protocol team's needs.
-For instance, the Client may choose to add an additional phase to the audit process to address gas optimization issues.
+For instance, the Client may choose to add a phase to the audit process to address gas optimization issues.
-The Client might also want to have another round of review from a reputable audit firm after the Phase 3 to get advice on the system architecture and/or deployment.
+The Client might also want to have another round of review from a reputable audit firm after Phase 3 to get advice on the system architecture and/or deployment.
-Theoretically, the more rounds of review, we can expect the better quality of the audit.
+Theoretically, the more rounds of review, we can expect the better the quality of the audit.
 However, the cost of the audit will increase accordingly.
 The Client should carefully consider the trade-off between cost and quality.

 ## 4.8 Summary